 - The design feels delicate and sticky due to the plastic.

 - No VO2 metric present.

-Garmin Forerunner 35 displays time various stats such as pace, distance, heart rate Zones, heart rate, cadence, and calories as well.
+Garmin Forerunner 35 is one of the best running watches It displays time various stats such as pace, distance, heart rate Zones, heart rate, cadence, and calories as well.
 It’s easy to access the metrics as you can use buttons to tap up and down the screen even mid-run.
 By cycling around the screen, you get a current heart rate zone.

 Another feature that’s synced from Garmin’s web app is customizable workouts that you can plan according to your desired time, distance, workout intensity, and even heart rate.
 The plan is then sent to the watch.
 The app is called the “Garmin Connect mobile app” that is available on iOS and android.
 If you use the Express Software, you can even use the app on Mac/PC.

 OHR is a benefit in activity tracking as the watch is able to provide the current heart rate throughout the day.
 Due to the watch’s lightweight design, it’s comfortable enough for you to wear while sleeping.
 It’s just a single tap and you’re able to access your steps, pace, and calories.
 Garmin forerunner 35 displays calendar updates and notifications of calls, messages, and texts on the wrist, by pairing it with a Smartphone.

 - 24/7 activity tracking.

 - It measures your distance, speed thus improve your running form.